Standard Convertible Note Terms: Everything You Need to Know

 - Discount rate: This calculates how much is owed in compensation for the extra investment risk.

-- No next financing: This occurs when conversion is allowed by raising next equity financing fails.
+- No next financing: This occurs when the conversion is allowed by raising the next equity financing fails.

 Essentially, standard convertible note terms protect both businesses and investors, providing a quick, inexpensive, simple means of raising funds.

 Seed investors will often negotiate a discount in the next equity round for their price per share, which rewards early investors.
 Having a conversion discount term attached to the standard convertible note can help attract seed investors from the earliest stage.
 These discounts vary, ranging anywhere from 10 to 74 percent.